Thirroul - Austinmer - Coalcliff

 Thirroul - Austinmer - Coalcliff ranks among the top 25% of areas assessed nationally for overall employment performance

-Employment opportunities locally may be limited as indicated by Census data.
-In the year to June 2025, employment levels increased by 0.8%, labour force grew by 0.7%, and unemployment rate fell by 0.1 percentage points.
-By comparison, Rest of NSW saw employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Thirroul-Austinmer-Coalcliff's employment mix suggests local growth could be approximately 7.0%% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Over the 12 months to June 2025, employment increased by 0.8%, labour force grew by 0.7%, and unemployment fell by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, with Thirroul-Austinmer-Coalcliff's local growth estimated at approximately 7.0% over five years and 14.4% over ten years based on industry-specific projections.

 Frequently Asked Questions - Employment